Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/photomone.md

 _Photomone_ is a simple, fun, fast party game about communicating words by drawing.
 But you're ants and can only draw by leaving a pheromone trail.

 It's one of my [One Paper Games](/en/design/boardgame/one-paper-games).
 The map is a paper randomly filled with dots.
 You can only draw using straight lines between two dots, and each word has a maximum number of lines.
 In other words, it's your job to somehow communicate "robot" to the other players with 12 straight lines ;)

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/photomone) explaining how I designed this game.

 ## What's special?